Born This Way (song): Composition and lyrics

 The lyrics during the verses talk about empowerment, while the chorus talks about making no apologies and accepting one as themselves.
-It features the names of LGBT and other minority communities, which was due to the support Gaga had received from the community over the years.
+It features the names of LGBTQ and other minority communities, which was due to the support Gaga had received from the community over the years.
 She also explained that since The Fame (2008) and The Fame Monster (2009) did not directly address those communities, "Born This Way" was her chance to create something that not only supported her political and social beliefs, but also empowered her to artistically say, I'm not being safe with this record.'
 I'm not trying to gain new fans.
 I love the fans I already have, and this is for them."

 After the early release of the lyrics, it had garnered criticism from some Asian and Hispanic communities, including Latino groups MECha and Chicanos Unidos Arizona.
-Radio stations in Malaysia chose to censor the part of the lyrics dealing with the acceptance of the LGBT community, due to censorship in the country of content that may be deemed offensive.
+Radio stations in Malaysia chose to censor the part of the lyrics dealing with the acceptance of the LGBTQ community, due to censorship in the country of content that may be deemed offensive.
 In response, Gaga urged her Malaysian fans, who wanted the uncensored version to be played, to take action by stating: "It is your job and it is your duty as young people to have your voices heard.
 You must do everything that you can if you want to be liberated by your society.
 You must call, you must not stop, you must protest peaceably."